kenjennings/Atari-Pet-Frogger/README_Porting.md

 There are some conflicts the Atari has that are universal for all platforms and will require the Atari port to change the values, or perform other countermeasures.

-- Plain text is in ATASCII coding which is ASCII-like, but different from the ASCII used on other computers.
+- Plain text is in ATASCII codes which is ASCII-like, but different from the ASCII used on other computers.
 Basic A-Z, 0-9 characters are the same.
 But ATASCII uses character 155(dec)/$9B(hex) as the end of string, and new line/carriage return.
-Many computers may use character value 0 to identify the end of a string which is a valid, printable ATASCII character.
+Many computers may use character value 0 to identify the end of a string which is a valid, printable ATASCII character for the Atari.

-- The internal character set order is different from ATASCII.
+- The order of characters in the character set is different from ATASCII.
 Notably, the character 0 entry in the character set is for the blank space.

 - Keyboard scan codes on the Atari are also different from both ATASCII and the internal character set order.

 **The Other Platforms**

+**The 6502s**

+Games written in Assembly for other 6502-based computers would be easier to port to the Atari as the language and syntax will be similar.

 PET

-The Pet is based on the 6502.
 The 40xx series supports a monochrome text display of 40x25 characters.
 Later models support 80 column text.
 It has no actual graphics capability and no color.
 It does have a large text character set which includes lower case characters and many graphics shapes.
 With careful use the text can create displays that appear to be drawn graphics.
 As everything is text-based any game object or moving player is based on character positions.
 It has no sound, no joysticks, and as it has very limited hardware its BASIC language has little unique considerations.
 There would be very little difference in capabilities between a BASIC program and an Assembly program in the Pet other than the execution speed.

 Any game for the Pet 40xx series systems should fit well within the Atari's display capabilities.
-The 25 lines of text can easily be handled with a modified display list.
+The 25 lines of text can easily be handled with a modified Display List.
 Some graphics characters on the Pet would require a redefined character set on the Atari replacing some characters with Pet-like images.

+APPLE II

+The Apple supports 40x24 character text mode.
+Earlier models had only upper case alpha characters.
+Later models supported lowercase.
+It has an infrequently-used, low resolution, 80x48, 16-color mode.
+Most games use the remarkably engineered 280x192 high resolution mode that works on a NTSC television to display six colors at 140 x 192 by exploiting the NTSC artifacts.
+The system supports two separate screens for high resolution graphics allowing a computer with enough memory to double-buffer and display one screen while redrawing the other.
+There is a hardware register setting to replace the bottom of the graphics screens with several lines of text.
+The Apple has a shape table feature that executes a list of pseudo-coded line drawing commands that permit rotating and scaling the drawn lines.
+Most Assembly games will write images directly to screen memory which is linear horizontally, but is not contiguous between adjacent lines.
+Built-in sound is limited to clicks and short beeps on the keyboard speaker.
+If joysticks are used they are analog controls made of 2 potentiometers (paddles controllers).

+The Atari has a high resolution mode that generates NTSC artifact colors, but can only do 4 colors, not the 6 like the Apple.
+Since artifacts effectively halve the pixel resolution then the Atari's Mode E, "medium resolution", 160 pixel graphics mode could also substitute.
+It really depends on whether or not the Apple game uses all six colors and how the colors are used.
+Player/Missiles could provide more color in limited places.

+VIC-20

+The VIC-20 has a 16 color palette, supports 22x23 color text, and redefined character sets.
+16 colors are available for the background and 8 colors for the text.
+Text characters may be 8x8 pixels in one foreground color, or 4x8 pixels allowing 3 colors in the characters, plus the background.
+There are no graphics modes.
+Displays that appear to be graphics are exploiting redefined character sets.
+It uses a color map to specify colors per character positions.
+It has a 3 voice sound chip, and supports an Atari digital joystick.

+ANTIC Mode 6 as text....

+COMMODORE 64

+The Commodore 64 has a 16 color palette, supports 40x25 color text, and redefined character sets.
+Similar to the VIC-20 the text characters may be 8x8 pixels in one foreground color, or 4x8 pixels allowing 3 colors in the characters, plus the background.
+Unlike the VIC-20 the C64 also supports graphics modes with similar rendering, and memory arrangement as the text character modes.
+(1 bit for monochrome color pixels, and 2 bits for 4 color pixels.)
+It uses a color map to specify colors per character positions and supports a limited amount of color indirection for some colors on the playfield.
+It supports 8 movable "sprites" in 24x21 pixels and  1 color, and 12x21 pixels in 3 colors.
+Sprites support limited collision detection with the playfield graphics.
+It has a 3 voice sound synthesizer chip, and supports two Atari digital joysticks.

+**Other CPUs**

+Games written in Assembly for other computers that do not use the 6502 will be harder to port as you'll have to learn the nuances of a different Assembly language.
+It could be easier to start from BASIC programs, or to execute porting simply based on visual appearance without reading too much of the original code.

 TRS-80